Madame Sans-Gêne (1925 film)

 Madame Sans-Gêne (Madame Careless) is a 1925 American silent romantic costume comedy-drama film directed by Léonce Perret and starring Gloria Swanson.
-Based on the play of the same name by Victorien Sardou and Émile Moreau, the film was released by Paramount Pictures.
+Based on the 1893 play of the same name by Victorien Sardou and Émile Moreau, the film was released by Paramount Pictures.
+The screenplay was by Forrest Halsey and Leonce Perret directed.

 Plot

-As described in a film magazine review, at the time after the French Revolution, a sharp witted laundress fights for her country and wins favor with a Duke.
+As described in a film magazine review, at the time after the French Revolution, a sharp-witted laundress fights for her country and wins favor with a Duke.
 After her marriage to him, she is accepted in the court of Napoleon.
 Because her manners are not fashionable, she is called before Napoleon.
 She triumphs over the court with her wits and returns to her husband, whom she loves.

 Cast

 Production

 The film was produced and filmed in France, as Swanson was on extended vacation there.
 She soon became involved with Henri de La Falaise, hired by Paramount to be her French interpreter, and who later became her third husband.